fbpx

 Action on alcohol and gendered violence

 State and territory governments around Australia have the power to keep women and children safe, by better regulating the way alcohol is marketed, sold and delivered into homes.
+Health and community leaders are now working with every government to ensure victim survivors are heard and that alcohol laws prioritise women and children’s health and wellbeing.

 of women who experienced sexual assault by a man in the past 10 years believed that alcohol or another substance contributed to their most recent incident